Nwiradiradja/DataAnalysis-RProgramming/README.md

 * Data manipulation using DPLYR

 ## Tasks
-* Explore and Transform data based on rows
+* Explore and Transform Data Based on Rows